zettdaymond/markov/README.md

 # Description #
-**Markov** - is a micro-service (or standalone program, depends on build options) that could determine optimal strategy in set of strategies, defined by probabilities and  revenues  matrices.
+**Markov** - is a micro-service (or console tool, depends on build options) that could determine optimal strategy in set of strategies, defined by probabilities and  revenues  matrices.
 It relies on "reccurent" method described in theory of controllable Markov chains.

-# Dendencies #
+# Dependencies #
 * libmicrohttpd (OPTIONAL) - if you want to build Markov as micro-service.
 * graphviz (OPTIONAL) - for strategy graph visualization
 * cmake